miloopark/miloopark/README.md

 ### Hi there 👋

+- 😄 My name is Min Sung (Milo), an undergraduate pursuing a BA in computer science with a minor in physics at Boston University.
+I am interested in software engineering, artificial intelligence, mixed reality, machine learning, and product management.

+For any inquiries, feel free to email me at minpark@bu.edu

 <!--
 **miloopark/miloopark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.